 Prepare the tempering.
 On full flame, heat the oil in a thick bottom pan.

-Cook till the dals change colour. then add the salt. ( Salt has also been added to the batter, so add accordingly).
+Cook till the dals change color. then add the salt. ( Salt has also been added to the batter, so add accordingly).
 Add this tempering to the idli batter and mix well.

-Heat water in the Idli steamer and lightly grease each idli mould.
+Heat water in the Idli steamer and lightly grease each idli mold.

-Put in the idli batter in each mould.
+Put in the idli batter in each mold.

 Steam for 12 to 15 minutes on full flame.

-Remove when done and let idli cool for 5 minutes and then de mould.
+Remove when done and let idli cool for 5 minutes and then de-mold.

 Serve hot with chutney, sambhar etc.